WC Vendors Vs MultiVendorX: Best Choice For New Marketplaces

 Can I switch later if I change my mind?

 You can, but it can take a lot of work once you already have many vendors and products.
-Because of that, I always suggest you choose based on your future plan, not only what feels easiest today.
-If you are unsure, start with a free setup first, test the vendor flow, then commit.
+That is why I always suggest you choose based on your future plan, not only what feels easiest today.
+If you start with WC Vendors, you are less likely to need to switch because it is designed to grow with your marketplace from day one.

 author avatar